 Green Globes SI is different.
 Our sustainability criteria focus solely on issues within the interior architect’s or interior designer’s scope of work.
 Green Globes SI certification may be pursued by building owners and individual tenants of commercial and institutional spaces who want to improve their workspace sustainability through elements within the interior design team’s domain.

 Green Globes SI has no individual prerequisites.
 The 1,000-point scale utilizes weighted criteria where projects earn points relative to their impact on (or benefit to) the sustainability of the building.
-Projects are required to achieve a minimum number of points with the three key performance indicators of energy efficiency, materials choices and resource consumption, and indoor environmental quality.
+Projects are required to achieve a minimum number of points for three key performance indicators energy efficiency, materials choices and resource consumption, and indoor environmental quality.
 Additional environmental assessment areas include project management, water, and emissions and other impacts.

 GREEN GLOBES SUSTAINABLE INTERIORS BENEFITS: